 Examples: courage, justice, beauty

-Collective nouns describe a group of people, animals, or things as a single entity.
+Collective nouns describe groups of people, animals, or things as a single entity.

 Examples: team, flock, audience

-Nouns are more than just words; they are the backbone of communication.
+Nouns are more than just labels; they are the foundation of communication.
 Here’s why they matter:

 Nouns give specificity to sentences, helping listeners and readers understand exactly what is being discussed.
 For instance, saying "The cat is on the table" is far clearer than "Something is somewhere."

-While nouns are essential, overloading your sentences with too many can make your writing feel clunky.
-Balance nouns with verbs, adjectives, and adverbs for smoother flow.
+Avoid Overuse: While nouns are essential, overloading your sentences with too many can make your writing clunky.
+Balance nouns with other parts of speech for smoother readability.